Cities of the Philippines: Independent component city to component city

 A congressional amendment to the city charter enabling city residents to vote for provincial officials is required, followed by a plebiscite.
 Santiago's status as an independent component city was briefly in question after the enactment of Republic Act No. 8528 on February 14, 1998, which sought to make it a regular component city.
 The Supreme Court on September 16, 1999, however ruled in favor of the city's mayor who contended that such a change in the status of the city required a plebiscite just like any other merger, division, abolition or alteration in boundaries of any political unit.
 And due to the lack of a plebiscite to affirm such a change, RA 8528 was therefore unconstitutional.

 Amendments

 On April 11, 2022, a day after it lapsed into law without the signature of the president, President Rodrigo Duterte signed Republic Act No. 11683, which amended Section 450 of the Local Government Code, making the conversion of municipalities into cities easier.
 The amendments state that if a municipality generates at least ₱400 million for two consecutive years, it will be exempt from the land and population requirements.

-League of Cities of the Philippines (LCP)
+League of Cities of the Philippines

-The League is a non-profit organization and is not a government agency and was founded in 1988.
+The League of Cities of the Philippines (LCP) is a non-profit organization and is not a government agency and was founded in 1988.
 As of July 8, 2023, the league has a membership of 149 cities.
 The organization was formed to help coordinate efforts to improve governance and local autonomy and to tackle issues such as preserving the environment and improving public works.